eostermueller/selfUpdating/README.md

 This is an Apache Wicket 7.0.0 quickstart where AjaxSelfUpdatingTimerBehavior breaks browser refresh.

 I added AjaxSelfUpdatingTimerBehavior to this wicket quickstart and it works just fine.
-Only a few pieces of data will get auto-updated.
-For the rest of the data, user needs to do a browser fresh but the AjaxSelfUpdatingTimerBehavior keeps that refresh from working like I need it to.
+However, only a few pieces of data on this page will get auto-updated.
+For the rest of the data, the user needs to do a browser fresh but the AjaxSelfUpdatingTimerBehavior keeps that refresh from working like I need it to.

 The home page url shows a counter (that starts and 23) and a java timestamp that refreshes itself every 2 seconds using AjaxSelfUpdatingTimerBehavior: